 The public sector remains a major driver of IT services adoption.
 With the Australian government continuing to propel its people toward digital processes, the public sector is expected to continue its large consumption of services over an extended period with its support, training, and maintenance needs.

-Oracle Corporation, Genpact Ltd., Tata Consultancy Services Limited, Accenture plc, Hewlett Packard Enterprise, Dell Inc., Dimension Data Holdings PLC, Telstra Corporation Limited, DXC Technology Co., IBM, Cisco Systems, Inc., ASG Software Solutions, Fujitsu Limited
+Oracle Corporation, Genpact Ltd., Tata Consultancy Services Limited, Accenture plc, Hewlett Packard Enterprise, Dell Inc., Dimension Data Holdings PLC, Telstra Corporation Limited, DXC Technology Co., IBM, Cisco Systems, Inc., Fujitsu Limited, ASG Technologies Group Inc.

 Application development services, Application management, Hosted application management, Hosting infrastructure services, IT consulting services, IT education and training, IT maintenance and support, Network and desktop outsourcing services, Systems integration services